Complementary Therapies

 Aromatherapy

-"Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as therapy to improve physical, mental, and spiritual well-being.”
-(NCI, 2019)
+According to the National Cancer Institute, "Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as therapy to improve physical, mental, and spiritual well-being.”

-Fragrance and aromatic plants used therapeutically has a history that is thousands of years old.
+For thousands of years, fragrance and aromatic plants have been used therapeutically.
 A French physician in 1928 coined the term aromatherapy.
 Though there is still much to be discovered through research and experience, modern-day aromatherapy is making inroads into hospitals and health care practices.
-This branch of plant-based therapy can be safely used in most situations to complement and enhance treatments.
+This branch of plant-based therapy can be safely used in most situations to complement and enhance cancer treatments.

-A single essential oil may be used or a blend of 2 or more.
-Aromatherapy can be used by inhalation (diluted in water for use in a diffuser or in a room spray, direct drops on a cotton ball etc.) or on the skin (often through a carrier, like lotion or oil).
+A single essential oil may be used or a blend of two or more.
+Aromatherapy can be inhaled, diluted in water for use in a diffuser or in a room spray, direct drops on a cotton ball or cloth, or placed directly on the skin often through a carrier, like lotion or oil.

 Essential oils can be used to both support healing and promote health and well-being by: